 The Cabrera Archipelago Maritime-Terrestrial National Park and the Sa Dragonera Natural Park are a short cruise from Mallorca.
 Each is an intriguing yacht destination, especially for wildlife enthusiasts, history buffs and divers.
 Both islands protect abundant species of plants, birds and marine life, especially dolphins and sea snails.

 The remote, isolated island of Cabrera has always been considered strategic.
 Thus evolved a dramatic history of prisoners and executions, sunken submarines and seaplanes.
-On Cabrera diving is allowed by permit and only in the bays Cala Galiota and Es Dimoni.
+On Cabrera, diving is allowed by permit and only in the bays Cala Galiota and Es Dimoni.
 However, these sites are true paradises for scuba divers.
-Throughout the natural preserve diving is forbidden.
+In the nature preserves, diving is forbidden.
 Hiking trails on Cabrera lead to the lighthouse, the medieval castle and other historic ruins.

-Dragonera is an island covered in lizards.
-From a certain perspective it is shaped like a dragon.
-It is a place steeped in fantasy.
+Lizards cover the island Dragonera.
+From a certain perspective, it is shaped like a dragon.
+Indeed, it is a place steeped in fantasy.
 There are the ancient ruins of a Roman necropolis.
-It was a notorious hideout for 18th century pirates and 20th century smugglers.
-The lower part of the island is often enshrouded in mist.
-Part of the 1982 film adaptation of Agatha Christie’s mystery Evil Under the Sun was shot in Sa Dragonera.
+It was also a notorious hideout for 18th century pirates and 20th century smugglers.
+Mist often enshrouds the lower part of the island.
+Furthermore, part of the 1982 film adaptation of Agatha Christie’s mystery Evil Under the Sun was shot in Sa Dragonera.
 Spend the evening on deck anchored off the island.
 As the sun sets, colonies of seabirds return to roost.
-At night, be amazed by the thickness of stars.
+At night, the thickness of stars is truly amazing.

 Some Favorite Places:

 - Can Prunera Museum of Modernism, Sóller.
 Beautifully restored home with masterpieces by important 19th and 20th century artists.
-Joan Miró, Henri de Toulouse-Lautrec, Paul Klee, Fernand Léger and Maurice Vlaminck; painters who were either born in Mallorca or have some link to the island.
+Joan Miró, Henri de Toulouse-Lautrec, Paul Klee, Fernand Léger and Maurice Vlaminck.
+These are all painters who were either born in Mallorca or have some link to the island.